leesjensen/cs260-w2022/Unit1.md

 CTRL-W to toggle between panes
 ```

+### Submission

+1. SSH into your server.
+1. Edit `~/vi vim-opinions` and give your opinion
+1. Submit some screenshots.

 ## D6 - HTML

 Demonstration index.html file located in html-intro/index.html.
 This shows many of the most important HTML tags.

+### Submission

+1. Edit three webpages that link to each other using VI.
+1. Demonstrate the basic elements.
+1. Host these files on your NGINX webserver `/var/www/html`
+1. Submit some screenshots.

 ## D7 - GIT

-**Install** git - This was installed for my when I installed the Mac command line tools.
+**Install** git - This was installed when I installed the Mac command line tools.

 **Setup alias as desired**